-About the Project Hub MEOS
+About the Fraunhofer Center MEOS

-The project hub “Microelectronic and Optical Systems for Biomedicine” located in Erfurt will incorporate the interdisciplinary work of three Fraunhofer Institutes.
+The Fraunhofer Center “Microelectronic and Optical Systems for Biomedicine” located in Erfurt will incorporate the interdisciplinary work of three Fraunhofer Institutes.
 These include the Fraunhofer Institute for Photonic Microsystems IPMS, a leading research service provider in the field of microelectronics and microsystem technology, the Institute for Applied Optics and Precision Engineering IOF, a recognized competence center for optics and photonics, and the Institute for Cell Therapy and Immunology IZI, a leader in the life sciences.

 Work conducted in Erfurt will center around the implementation and development of key technologies in areas such as microelectronics, optics and photonics, and life sciences as well as the close collaboration with industry on new biomedical applications.